-Illegal online trade of noxious weeds in Victoria
+Protect our environment from the illegal online trade of noxious weeds

-Within Victoria it is illegal to buy, sell, bring into Victoria or display for sale any noxious weeds that are declared under the Catchment and Land Protection Act 1994.
+‘Noxious weeds’ are weeds that are considered harmful to our environment and agriculture.
+In Victoria, it is illegal to buy, sell, import, transport, or display for sale any noxious weeds that are declared under the Catchment and Land Protection Act 1994.

-For more information and a full list of Victoria's declared noxious weeds, please see Invasive plant classifications.
+More information and a full list of Victoria's declared noxious weeds.

 Why selling noxious weeds is illegal

-Once a plant is introduced into a new area, infestations can rapidly develop, threatening our agricultural, environmental and social values.
-Even plants kept in a backyard can be easily spread into natural and agricultural systems, by seeds being blown on the wind, or by plant parts being picked up and transported by animals.
+Once a weed is introduced into a new area, it quickly spreads and infests the area, threatening agriculture, the environment and social activities such as boating, swimming and fishing.
+Even weeds kept in a backyard can be easily spread by wind carrying seeds or by plant parts being picked up and transported by animals (e.g. birds).

-Once established, these infestations can be costly and challenging to control.
+Once established, these infestations can be costly and very hard to control.

 The most common noxious weeds traded online

-Some of the most common declared noxious weeds found in online trade are the Victorian State prohibited weeds.
-These weeds are declared in the highest category of noxious weeds in Victoria and are managed with the aim of eradicating them from the State.
-State prohibited weeds pose a serious threat to the Victoria’s agriculture sector, natural environment and broader social amenities.
+Some of the most common noxious weeds that have been found for sale online are the Victorian State prohibited weeds, the highest category of noxious weeds.
+State prohibited weeds pose a major threat to Victoria’s agriculture sector, natural environment and broader social activities, and are actively managed with the aim of eradicating them from the state.

 State prohibited weeds water hyacinth and salvinia are two of the world’s worst water weeds and are sometimes sold online as ornamental aquatic or water plants.
 These water weeds quickly spread to cover and block waterways, which harms native plants and wildlife and reduces water quality for farming and recreation activities, such as boating and water skiing.